harrybailey/appcenter-docs/docs/distribution/codepush/cli.md

 appcenter login --token <accessToken>
 ```

-When logging in using this method, the access token will not automatically invalidate on logout, and can be used in future sessions until it is explicitly removed from the App Center server.
+When logging in using this method, the access token will not automatically invalidate on logout, and can be used in future sessions until it is explicitly removed from the CodePush server.
 However, you should log out once your session is complete, to remove your credentials from disk.

 ## App Management